dadaista/davhttp/README.md

 # davhttp
-minimal zero dependency C code for HTTP GET and POST
+minimal dependency C code for HTTP GET and POST (on Windows)